 If you want the browser to clear all data automatically, you can go into the browser settings and choose for the browser to empty the browser cache/history every time you close it:

-In Google Chrome this option has gotten to be a little more difficult to find.
+In Google Chrome, this option has gotten to be a little more challenging to find.
 Press Alt + F to open the main menu.
 Go into Settings – Advanced – Privacy and security – Site Settings – Cookies and site data – and then toggle on Clear cookies and site data when you quit Chrome.

 There you have it.
-Most browsers should have an option to clear the browsing data.
+Most browsers should have an option to clear browsing data.

 Do you clear your browsing data?
 Do you have a quicker way of doing it?
 Let people know in the comments.